What is tactical asset allocation? All you need to know

 Adapts to market changes

-Unlike passive strategies or strategic allocation, TAA allows investors to swiftly respond to market trends and macroeconomic developments, keeping their portfolios positioned to capture growth opportunities.
+Unlike passive strategies or strategic allocation, TAA allows investors to swiftly respond to market trends and macroeconomic developments, keeping their portfolios positioned to capture potential growth opportunities.

 Various types of tactical asset allocation